elotroalex/chiens/_texts/translation.md

 - Killed ...
 I killed him ... with my own hands.
 - It was a November night.
 - We crawled through the sugarcane
-- The cutlasses laughed at the stars, but we weren't thinking about the stars.
+- The cutlasses laughed at the stars, but we could not care less about the stars.
 - The sugarcane scarred our faces with a rush of green blades
 - We crawled, cutlasses in hand
-- Suddenly, howls broke the silence.
+- Suddenly, the commotion broke the silence.
-- {: .pr} We had jumped, we slaves, we dunghill, we beasts with patient hoofs.
+- {: .pr} We jumped, we slaves, we dunghill, we beasts with patience hooves.
 We ran like madmen.
-The gunshots rang ...
-We were striking them down ...
-The sweat and the blood kept us fresh.
+Gunshots were fired ...
+We were striking them ...
+The sweat and the blood kept us cool.
-- {: .pr} We kept striking deep in the screams, and the yelling grew louder, and a great flame rose from the east: the commons were burning, and the flame flickered softly on our cheeks.
+- {: .pr} We kept striking among the screams, and the screams grew louder, and a great flame rose pointing east: the commons were burning, and the flame flickered softly on our cheeks.
 - Then we assaulted the master's house.
-- We fired at the windows.
+- They fired from the windows.
 - We forced the doors.
 - {: .pr} The master's bedroom was wide open.
-The master's room was brightly lit, and the master was very quiet ... and we stopped ...
+The master's room was brightly lit, and the master was there very calm ... and we stopped ...
 It was the master ...
 I entered.
 It's you, Toussaint, he told me, very calm ...
 It was me, it was me, I told him, the good Toussaint, the faithful Toussaint, his slave Toussaint, Toussaint, Toussaint Louverture, and suddenly his eyes became two frightened cockroaches on a rainy day ...
 I swung, the blood spurted.
-This is the only baptism I remember.
+This is the only baptism I remember today.

 ---